decuant/WMOQuery/README.md

 ## Lua sub-classing wxWidgets windows

-When I decided to graphically visualize data I opted for a stand-alone module that would allow me to choose or to create a script just for visualization or include the drawing rectangle into another GUI.
+When I decided to graphically visualize data I opted for a stand-alone module that would allow me either to create a script just for visualization or include the drawing rectangle into another GUI.
 Looking at the current ``console.lua`` there are 2 panes, the left for graphics and the right for directories listing.
 To keep things simple I display 1 chart at a time, but a more complex implementation could display 2 panes laid horizontally or a 4 by 4 grid of panes.

-Have a look in the comments in ``drwPanel.lua`` how routing window's messages to the correct Lua object works.
+Have a look in the comments in ``pnlDraw.lua`` how routing window's messages to the correct Lua object works.